shivani-srivastava-bioinfo/RNA-seq-Data-Analysis-Visualization-in-Python/README.md

 plt.show()
 ```

-*Simple explanation: once I have a gene I care about (e.g. from the DEG list), a violin plot shows its exact expression value in every sample, grouped by Control vs Treated- useful for double-checking a specific result visually.*
+* Once I have a gene I care about (e.g. from the DEG list), a violin plot shows its exact expression value in every sample, grouped by Control vs Treated- useful for double-checking a specific result visually.*

-> **Note:** with only 2 samples per group, the "violin" shape itself won't show much of a distribution- the black dots (from `stripplot`) are really doing the work here, showing the 2 actual data points per condition.

 > **Note:** change `gene = "b0002"` to any gene ID from `DEG_results.csv` that you want to look at closely.